OlivierLD/raspberry-coffee/Project.Trunk/REST.clients/REST.assembler/docker-smallest/README.md

+# Small REST and HTTP server
 - To be opened as a standalone project.
+- Designed to be as small as possible.
 - Here for comparison with the others, specially in term of size.
 - Can run on Docker (`Dockerfile` provided)